 Much of the information on the site will be publicly viewable, and it is hoped that this web portal will become ‘the’ vehicle for actively supporting, as well as sustaining political and public interest in, the promotion and protection of astronomical heritage sites (both cultural and natural).

-Information on Preparing a nomination dossier is available to logged-in users only.
+Information on Preparing a nomination dossier is also available.